 - Asian Americans Advancing Justice affiliates nationwide, as counsel of record, as amici curiae in the U.S. Supreme Court case Jennings v.
 Rodriguez, which concerns the due process rights of noncitizens subject to immigration detention.

 - Coalition to Abolish Slavery and Trafficking (CAST) in a variety of matters concerning the rights of trafficking victims and the privileges that apply to communications between service providers and those victims, including successfully obtaining a court order to protect the confidentiality of CAST’s shelter for survivors of human trafficking.

-- A national network of anti-human trafficking organizations as amicus curiae in challenges to multiple state immigration laws before the U.S. Court of Appeals for the Eleventh Circuit.
+- Freedom Network, a national network of anti-human trafficking organizations as amicus curiae in challenges to multiple state immigration laws before the U.S. Court of Appeals for the Eleventh Circuit.

 - A victim of human trafficking in federal district court in obtaining a million dollar judgment against her diplomat employers.